EtchedPixels/Fuzix-Compiler-Kit/README.md

 * C11 bloat by committee
 * struct/union passing, struct/union returns and other related badness
 * bitfields
 * const and volatile.
-To do these makes type handling really really tricky
+To do these makes type handling really really tricky.
+They are accepted so that code with them can build.

+###

+Known incompatibilities (some to be fixed)

+* The constant value -32768 does not always get typed correctly.
+The reason for this is a complicated story about how cc0/cc1 interact.
+* Many C compilers permit (void) to 'cast' the result of a call away, we do not.
+* The type iteration isn't quite full.
+Some complex types such as int (*x[512])(void) are not supported yet.
+* Arrays must currently be fully initialized or not at all, and do not auto-size

 ## Internals